-- Headings.
-All working papers should be identified with a heading that includes the name of the entity being examined, the dates of the examination period, a title describing the nature of the data on the working paper, and the examination identification number. - Signing, Dating, and Paginating.
-Each lead working paper must be initialed and dated by the preparer and the reviewer, and all pages numbered. - Source, Purpose, Scope, Procedures, Findings and Conclusions.
+§ 1226.
+Signing, Dating, and Paginating

+Each lead working paper must be initialed and dated by the preparer and the reviewer, and all pages numbered.

+§ 1227.
+Source, Purpose, Scope, Procedures, Findings and Conclusions.

 Each of these items usually appear on every working paper.
 Occasionally, only the source and purpose are required, particularly when documents are obtained for background information.

-Procedures are necessary when the purpose of the working paper does not make them self-evident. - Indexing.
+Procedures are necessary when the purpose of the working paper does not make them self-evident.

+§ 1228.
+Indexing.

 The essential elements of an indexing system are (i) standard prepared index; (ii) total pages to each working paper; and (iii) sequential numbering of all pages after the assignment is completed.
-This ensures that all working papers are accounted for and allows the auditor to detect any missing pages. - Cross-Referencing.
-To highlight references among working papers, the cross-referencing page numbers should be written in red. - Legends and Tick Marks.
+This ensures that all working papers are accounted for and allows the auditor to detect any missing pages.

+§ 1229.
+Cross-Referencing.

+To highlight references among working papers, the cross-referencing page numbers should be written in red.

+§ 1230.
+Legends and Tick Marks.

 A legend should be included on each working paper that adequately explains audit procedures performed and represented by a particular tick mark.
 If several pages of information are to be tested, the tick mark legend should be on or referenced on the first page of the working paper.

+§ 1231.
+California Public Records Act and California Information Practices Act

+§ 1232.
+All records of the holder accessed, possessed, or recreated by the third-party auditor as the result of an examination are exempt from the California Public Records Act pursuant to Government Code section 7925.015, except as provided therein.
+All work papers created pursuant to an unclaimed property examination, less those records of holders discussed above, are exempt from the California Public Records Act for a period of one year after the completion of an examination.
+Any information disclosed pursuant to the CPRA will also comply with the California Information Practices Act.
 Sampling Requirements

-The two possible approaches to sampling are non-statistical and statistical.
+The two possible approaches to sampling are non-statistical sampling and statistical sampling.
 Regardless of the sampling approach selected, an auditor must properly plan, perform, and evaluate the results of the sample in accordance with applicable professional standards.

+§ 1233.
 Cooperation Among the States